Let’s try and get your tenant selection right the first time

 Be sure to follow regulations and legislation

 It is important that you follow regulations that prevent any discrimination for those looking for accommodation.
-There are a number of laws that prevent any discrimination in the UK, the find out the details on this read up on The Equality Act 2010.
+There are a number of laws that prevent any discrimination in the UK, for further information read up on The Equality Act 2010.

 This covers the basics including; marital status, sex, religion or beliefs, race, age and disability.
 The basic rules for anti-discrimination are fair but what specifications of a tenant can you request?